metafacture/metafacture-core/MAINTAINING.md

     ```
     git tag -s metafacture-core-A.B.C
     ```
-1. When prompted, add a sensible commit message.
+1. When prompted, add a sensible tag message.
 For instance, something like:
     ```
-    Release 7.1.0
+    Release A.B.C
     ```
 1. Make sure to have a *clean* Git directory (otherwise the build will fail with the error message `Working copy has modifications`):
     ```